Rankings from the CSR-S Monitor

 The Corporate Social Responsibility-Sustainability (CSR-S) Monitor® aims to address this variation in reporting and offers a content-based framework for the analysis of CSR reports.
 The Monitor provides a comprehensive CSR report database containing systematic evaluations of reports published by the world’s largest companies.
 Scores reflect the quality of information disclosed based on a set of the 11 most common areas of corporate responsibility covered in these reports.

-This interactive website allows readers to view data from all reports across the two most recent editions of the Monitor, 2014 and 2016.
+This interactive website allows readers to view data from all reports across the three most recent editions of the Monitor, 2014, 2016, and 2019.
 Through the links above the reader can browse the full list of companies or narrow their search to a specific industry or to a region (by location of company headquarters).

-For more detailed information about the methodology, and some examples of the type of findings that can be drawn from the data, the reader can download our most recent CSR-S Monitor report.
+For more detailed information about the methodology, and some examples of the type of findings that can be drawn from the data, the reader can download our CSR-S Monitor reports.